wdneff2/thebestWAY/StatusReport.md

 - **Task 1: Data Integration**
   - Status: 🟡 In Progress
-  - Updates: We are using two primary data sources: the World Bank World Development Indicators (WDI) dataset and selected OECD health indicators.
+  - Updates: We narrowed our integration plan to two primary data sources: the World Bank World Development Indicators (WDI) dataset and selected OECD health indicators.
+Our goal is to combine the economic and public health data for EU countries using unique identifiers found in both datasets.
+This means that both datasets have the same variable that we can use to match rows.

+For this merge, we are planning

   - References: OpenRefine workflow | World Bank WDI | OECD indicators

 - **Task 2: [Task Name]**